PhysicsRemotelab/documentation/_pages/local/local-rlab-ws-spectrometer.markdown

 Before setting up lab, read [SerialPort setup](/documentation/local-serialport/) guide.

-Lab requires Arduino with spectrometer to be connected to USB port.
+Lab requires Arduino with spectrometer to be connected to USB port, read [Arduino](/documentation/local-arduino) guide to learn more.

 Clone code for lab.
 ```